Robert Bamford: Aston Martin

 Bamford & Martin Ltd was founded at 16 Henniker Place in West Kensington (off Fulham Road – the A308) on 15 January 1913.
 They produced their first Aston-Martin car, the Coal Scuttle, in March 1915.
 Robert Bamford was the engineer of the partnership.

 In 1920 he retired from Bamford & Martin; Lionel Martin left in 1926.
 In the mid-1920s the company would undergo many changes of ownership.
 It would be largely through the ownership of David Brown Ltd. of Huddersfield that Aston-Martin would become the company renowned during the 1950s, who bought Aston-Martin for £20,500 (£,000 current value) in 1947.

 He was inducted into the Automotive Hall of Fame in 2013.

 Personal life

 In 1911 he was living at 41 Twickenham Road in Teddington.

-He became engaged to fashion designer Muriel Matilda Etches (born 1898) in May 1918, the eldest daughter of C.T.W.
-Etches.
-They were married in 1919 in Newton Abbot in Devon.
+He contracted flu in January 1919, and subsequently married his nurse, Matilda Etches, who was in the Queen Mary's Army Auxiliary Corps (WAAC).
+She was the eldest daughter of C.T.W.
+Etches, a Captain in the King's Own Yorkshire Light Infantry.
+They were married in Newton Abbot in Devon.

+He injured his jaw cycling down Dundrum Hill on 8 November 1919.

 They had a daughter, Patricia, born in Brentford in Middlesex in 1921, and she married the illustrator Robin Jacques in 1943.

+Bamford and his wife divorced in 1927.
+On Monday 24 April 1950 she remarried at St Peter's Church, Eaton Square by Prebendary P.T.R.
+Kirk, and moved from 9 Buckingham Palace Gardens to Los Angeles.
+The reception was held at her house.
+Her second husband was a professor at the University of California.
+She died in 1974.

-By 1939, Robert had retired to South Street, Ditchling, East Sussex Sussex, where he died on 16 April 1942, aged 59.
+By 1939, Bamford had retired to South Street, Ditchling, East Sussex.
+He died on 16 April 1942, aged 59, at the Royal Sussex County Hospital.
 He was buried at St Margaret's, Ditchling.
 His headstone reads: 'Motor Engineer Founder of Bamford & Martin later to become Aston Martin.
 Also his mother Blanche Edith Myers 26 May 1856–5 Mar 1946 [Around the edge] The clocks, folk and pubs of Ditchling will miss him.'